 - Describe the signs, symptoms, and management of anthrax and plague

-This course is intended for an interprofessional audience, including nurses and respiratory therapists.
+This course is intended for multiple professions, including nurses, paramedics and EMTs, physicians, and respiratory therapists.

 Respiratory therapists: Take this version of the course to ensure you receive appropriate credit.